We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-- Do they offer meals for different diets and tastes?
+- Does the service offer meals for different diets and tastes?

 - Is the service cost-effective?
 Are there additional costs for add-ons and delivery?

-- Are reviews generally positive across different sites?
+- Are reviews generally positive across various sites?

 - How flexible is the subscription?
 Is it easy to cancel at any time?